mlibrary/about-amherst/src/content/blog/2026-09-15-congratulations-to-the-acp-author-finalists-winners-of-the-2026-acls-open-access-book-prizes-and-arcadia-open-access-publishing-award.md

 templateKey: blog
 title: Congratulations to the ACP finalists & winners of the 2026 ACLS Open Access Book Prizes and Arcadia Open Access Publishing Award!
-summary: With two winning ACP titles, 3 books by 4 authors garnered finalist recognition in 4 out of 6 categories for this award that highlights exceptional and innovative open access humanities books published from 2019 to 2024.
+summary: ACP has two winning titles!
+Additionally, the press had four finalists in the six award categories.
 date: 2026-09-15T18:11:23.224Z
 ---
 Supported by the American Council of Learned Societies and Arcadia,